jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (ii) the record is kept by a person authorised by the Commissioner under subsection (8) to keep records for taxpayers that include the taxpayer.
 (2B) A taxpayer referred to in subsection (2)﻿(e) who is required by subsection (2) to retain records is not required to retain those records for a period of more than 7 years after the end of the income year to which the records relate.
 (2C) If there are more than 1 resident foreign trustee of a foreign trust, the resident foreign trustees may appoint one of themselves as an agent for the purposes of keeping the records required by subsection (2).
-(3) A taxpayer to whom section 33A applies and who is required by subsection (2) to retain records of income of that taxpayer from which tax has been withheld or deducted at source need retain those records only until the expiry of 12 months after the end of the income year in which the income was received by the taxpayer.
+(3) A taxpayer who meets the requirements of section 33AA(1), or is issued an income statement or required to request or be issued an income statement, and who is required by subsection (2) to retain records of income of that taxpayer from which tax has been withheld or deducted at source need retain those records only until the expiry of 12 months after the end of the income year in which the income was received by the taxpayer.
 (4) This section shall not require the retention of any records— (a) in respect of which the Commissioner has given notice that retention is not required:
   (b) of a company which has been liquidated: